pingcap/docs-cn/best-practices/high-concurrency-best-practices.md

 To address the above challenges, it is necessary to start with the data segmentation and scheduling principle of TiDB.
 Refer to [Scheduling](https://pingcap.com/blog/2017-07-20-tidbinternal3/) for more details.

 TiDB splits data into Regions, each representing a range of data with a size limit of 96M by default.
 Each Region has multiple replicas, and each group of replicas is called a Raft Group.
-In a Raft Group, the Region Leader executes the read and write tasks within the data range.
+In a Raft Group, the Region Leader executes the read and write tasks (TiDB supports [Follower-Read](/follower-read.md)) within the data range.
 The Region Leader is automatically scheduled by the Placement Driver (PD) component to different physical nodes evenly to distribute the read and write pressure.

 ![TiDB Data Overview](/media/best-practices/tidb-data-overview.png)